Noura/laughter-properties/README.md

 Under `Choose Profile`, choose wav.

 #### If wav file format is not an option for you...
-If wav is not an option, click `Customize...` then on the `Encapsulation` tab choose WAV, on the `Audio codec` tab choose `WAV`, then click `Save as new Profile...` and name it `my wav` or something descriptive.
+If wav is not an option, click `Customize...` then on the `Encapsulation` tab choose `WAV`, on the `Audio codec` tab choose `WAV`, then click `Save as new Profile...` and name it `my wav` or something descriptive.
 You should only need to do this the first time you Convert/Stream with VLC, in the future you can just make sure to choose the `my wav` profile.

 Choose an output destination and name for the .wav file.